General meaning

 ⌄

-Roles where charm and recognition are accepted work tools.
+Roles where charm and recognition are accepted as work tools.

 - Salesperson or customer service representative focusing on relationships and personalized attentions